Your Ad Here

 The table end of the Sightseer Lounge Car.

-The viewing area of the car with a group who didn't follow the directions to leave.
+The viewing area of the car with a group who did not follow the directions to leave.

-New tables with the Amtrak emblem on it and cup holder.
-We pulled straight into Chicago Union Station arriving at 3:50 PM {3:20 PM} ending an excellent restful Amtrak trip to Chicago.
+In this newly rebuilt lounge car are the new tables with the Amtrak emblem on it and cup holder.
+We pulled straight into Chicago Union Station arriving at 3:50 PM {3:20 PM}, ending an excellent restful Amtrak trip to Chicago.

 I checked into the Metropolitan Lounge and stored my bags.
 I went upstairs to the Food Court to Gold Coast for a Char Dog.
-That was followed by a stop at Metra to get a Union Pacific West Line Schedule for the trip out to Elburn on my return visit to Chicago on my return trip.
+That was followed by a stop at Metra to get a Union Pacific West Line schedule for the trip to Elburn which I would take during the layover in Chicago on my return trip home.
 I reclaimed my bags, had an orange juice and waited for Train 30 to board.

-We all walked out the back door of the lounge to Platform 20 where I boarded the Capitol Limited to Pittsburgh.
-I detrained for a picture of our train then walked the length of the train to get the consist.
-This edition had P-42DC's 199 and 193, Baggage 1127, Transition 39018 {rooms sold}, Sleepers 32050 and 32031, Diner 38055, Lounge 33014 with Coaches 34063, 34117 and 31043.
-My Sleeping Car Attendant is Mr. Kinney and I have Room 2.
-At 5:30 PM they called me in for dinner.
-I enjoyed a Pork Chop and Sweet Temptation Chocolate Cake.
-For this meal I was joined by Paul and Lillian.
+We all walked out of the back door of the lounge to Platform 20 where I boarded the Capitol Limited to Pittsburgh.
+I detrained for a picture of our train, then walked the length of the train to get the consist.
+This edition had P42DC's 199 and 193, Baggage 1127, Transition 39018 {rooms sold}, Sleepers 32050 and 32031, Diner 38055, Lounge 33014 with Coaches 34063, 34117 and 31043.
+My Sleeping Car Attendant was Mr. Kinney and I had Room 2 in one of the rebuilds and had a new bathroom layout.
+At 5:30 PM, they called me in for dinner.
+I enjoyed a Pork Chop and Sweet Temptation chocolate cake.
+For this meal, I was joined by Paul and Lillian.

 A damaged cabbaged unit in Chicago.